nebrius/raspi-io/README.md

 can be used as an I/O plugin with [Johnny-Five](https://github.com/rwaldron/johnny-five).
 The API docs for this module can be found on the [Johnny-Five Wiki](https://github.com/rwaldron/johnny-five/wiki/IO-Plugins).
 Raspi IO supports the Model B Rev 1, Model B Rev 2, Model A+, Model B+, and Raspberry Pi 2 Model B, but does _not_ support the Model A.

+If you have a bug report, feature request, or wish to contribute code, please be sure to check out the [Contributing Guide](blob/master/CONTRIBUTING.md).

 ## Installation

 ```